palaashgupta/Tech-Stocks-Market-Analysis-and-Prediction/README.md

 For each company, the script prints general information about the stock data (company.info()) and descriptive statistics (company.describe()).
 The script calculates the global minimum and maximum adjusted closing prices across all companies to ensure consistency in the visualizations.

+3. Interactive Visualizing: Interactive graphs are implemented which cannot be rendered using github compiler.
+Using interactive graphs helps in getting precise values and improves insights.
-3. Visualizing Closing Prices:
+   a.
+Closing Prices:

 The script creates subplots for the adjusted closing prices of each company using the plotly library.
 Each subplot displays the closing prices over time, with consistent y-axis ranges.

-4. Visualizing Trading Volume:
+  b.
+Trading Volume:

 Another set of subplots is generated to visualize the trading volume of each company.
 These subplots are also created using plotly, with x-axes labeled as "Date" and y-axes labeled as "Sales volume".